The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus-smallrye-jwt extension uses SmallRye JWT library which is currently not reactive.

-What it means from the perspective of quarkus-smallrye-jwt which operates as part of the reactive Quarkus security architecture, is that an IO thread entering the SmallRye JWT verification or decryption code might block in one of the following cases:
+What it means from the perspective of quarkus-smallrye-jwt, which operates as part of the reactive Quarkus security architecture, is that an IO thread entering the SmallRye JWT verification or decryption code might block in one of the following cases:

-To prevent it, set quarkus.smallrye-jwt.blocking-authentication=true.
+To prevent it from blocking, set quarkus.smallrye-jwt.blocking-authentication=true.

-Token Propagation
+Token propagation

 Please see the Token Propagation section about the Bearer access token propagation to the downstream services.